linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Analysis of Nonagency Mortgage-Backed Securities.md

 $6\%$ ).
 The reason for this behavior is that faster CDRs effectively increase the overall rate of prepayments to the SS tranche; however, the bond does not absorb losses until the  $6\%$  CDR level is breached due to its credit support.
 Given the tranche's highly discounted dollar price, the faster rate of prepayments increases its yield.
 By contrast, yields on the more junior tranches decline as CDRs are increased since both bonds realized losses once their limited credit support is exhausted.

 The rate of voluntary prepayments also influences returns for some bonds in the transaction.
 Figure 6 shows projected yields on the three tranches at different assumed VPRs, using a constant  $6\%$  CDR (and, as before,  $60\%$  severity and a 12-month lag assumption).
 While their profiles partially reflect the impact of faster prepayments on bonds with deeply discounted prices, voluntary prepayments also have a subtle impact on nonagency MBS.
 When voluntary prepayments increase, principal is paid back to investors at  $100\%$  of face value.
-This means that there is less principal outstanding that can later go into default, even if the CDR and loss sever ity are held constant.
+This means that there is less principal outstanding that can later go into default, even if the CDR and loss severity are held constant.
 As a result, yields for the senior tranches are influenced (and in the SM's case, strongly so) by the expected voluntary prepayment speed.

 By contrast, the yield on the sub tranche class is insensitive to changes in the VPR assumption, in part as a result of its place in the deal's structure.
 (Subordinates generally don't receive voluntary prepayments in an overcollateralization structure unless the deal "steps down," which does not happen under these assumptions.)
 Its returns, however, are highly sensitive to the combination of assumptions used for CDRs, loss severities, and lags.
 In particular, the severity assumption plays a key role despite the fact that the bond does not receive principal under most scenarios.
 As a credit IO, the tranche's outstanding principal value serves as its notional value by dictating how much interest is paid to investors in any single month.
 Since the severity strongly influences how fast the tranche's face value is written off, it (along with the lag assumption) dictates how long the bond will remain outstanding and thus how much interest investors can expect to receive.